AI Exam

 Laboratory Tests

-Full Blood Count (FBC):
+- Full Blood Count (FBC):

-Electrolytes, Urea, and Creatinine:
+- Electrolytes, Urea, Creatinine:

-- Assess renal function and electrolyte imbalances (potassium, magnesium) to prevent arrhythmias.
+- Assess renal function

-Glucose:
+- Glucose:

-C-Reactive Protein (CRP):
+- C-Reactive Protein (CRP):

-Serum Lipids:
+- Serum Lipids:

 Imaging

-Chest X-Ray:
+Chest X-Ray

-- Not diagnostic for MI but aids in identifying complications.
+- Not diagnostic for MI

-Transthoracic Echocardiogram (TTE):
+Transthoracic Echocardiogram (TTE)

-- Detect left ventricular regional wall motion abnormalities, valvular defects, pericardial effusion, or thrombus.
+- Detect regional wall motion abnormalities

-Computed Tomography (CT):
+Computed Tomography (CT)

-- Not routinely used for diagnosing MI.
+- Not routinely employed for MI diagnosis

 Emerging Diagnostic Modalities

-Cardiac Myosin-Binding Protein C (cMyC):
+Cardiac Myosin-Binding Protein C (cMyC)

 Differential Diagnosis